Dynamic Interpersonal Therapy (DIT) – Short‑Term Psychodynamic Therapy

-Dynamic Interpersonal Therapy (DIT) is a short-term (16 sessions) psychodynamic therapy model.
-It was specifically designed to address presenting symptoms of depression and anxiety, but can also be offered and be very useful to treat other problems and disorders.
+Dynamic Interpersonal Therapy (DIT) is a short-term, 16-session psychodynamic therapy designed to help address symptoms of depression and anxiety, though it can also be helpful for other psychological difficulties.

-The core repetitive pattern will be identified collaboratively with your therapist and you will frequently refer to this during therapy.
+We will collaboratively identify your core repetitive pattern and you will frequently refer to this during therapy.
 You will increasingly become aware when this pattern is activated in your relationships and be able to test out experiencing things differently, as well as testing out new ways of behaving and being in your relationships.

 DIT is underpinned by psychodynamic theories, which see relationships as the core of all psychological functioning and suffering.
 Hence, when a person is able to deal with a relationship problem more effectively, his or her psychological symptoms often improve.